ibexa/documentation-developer/docs/extending/extending_form_builder.md

     }
     ```

-    The mapper must be registered as a service:
+    The mapper must be registered as a service in `config/services.yaml`:

     ``` yaml
     services: